itf/6s092/courses/IAP19/PS/PS16/content.md

        \\
          15
 '''
+,
+'''
+    5
+     \\
+       10
+         \\
+           15
+'''
 ]
-csq_explanation = "The first three trees satisfy the BST property.
-Remember that the BST property states that keys in the left subtree must be <= the key of a node, and keys in the right subtree must be >= the key of a node.
+csq_explanation = "Remember that the BST property states that keys in the left subtree must be <= the key of a node, and keys in the right subtree must be >= the key of a node.
 The fourth tree does not satisfy the BST property because 15 > 10, but 15 is in the left subtree of the node with key 10."
 </question>